 In the summer of 1999, Universal launched its second major theme park, Universal's Islands of Adventure, which competes directly with Walt Disney World's Magic Kingdom.
 Universal Studios Florida, Islands of Adventure, the three Universal hotels, and the CityWalk dining, nightlife, and shopping complex are collectively known as Universal Orlando.

 The Studios have gone in different directions since then.
 For example, Disney essentially abandoned its production facilities long ago, but even now on any day at Universal, crews will be shooting on its backlot in full view of guests who care to watch.
-Universal Orlando has also added more attractions, the most famous of which is the groundbreaking Wizarding World of Harry Potter at Islands of Adventure.
-Construction is under way now to expand Potter attractions to both Universal parks, and these may set the standard for years to come for immersive themed entertainment.
+Universal Orlando has also added more attractions, the most famous of which is the groundbreaking Wizarding World of Harry Potter - Hogsmeade at Islands of Adventure and Wizarding World of Harry Potter - Diagon Alley at Universal Studios Florida.
+The Potter attractions at both Universal parks may set the standard for years to come for immersive themed entertainment.

 How Much Time to Allocate